rook/rook/design/ceph/multus-network.md

 We have already explored and explained the benefit of multi-homed networking, so this document will not rehearse that but simply focus on the implementation for the Ceph backend.
 If you are interested in learning more about multi-homed networking you can read the [design documentation on that matter](../core/multi-homed-cluster.md).

-To make the story short, [Multus](https://github.com/intel/multus-cni) should allow us to get the same performance benefit as `HostNetworking` by increasing the security.
+To make the story short, [Multus](https://github.com/intel/multus-cni) should allow us to get the same performance benefit as `HostNetworking`, but increasing the security.
 Using `HostNetworking` results in exposing **all** the network interfaces (the entire stack) of the host inside the container where Multus allows you to pick the one you want.
-Also, this removes the need of privileged containers (required for `HostNetworking`).
+Also, this minimizes the need of privileged containers (required for `HostNetworking`).

 ## Proposed CRD changed